Philippine-American War Scrapbook

 Historical Note

 The Philippine-American War (or Filipino–American War) was fought between the First Philippine Republic and the United States from 1899 to 1902.
-With the end of the Spansih American War, Spain relinquished ownership of the Philippines to the United States in the Treaty of Paris.
-The First Philippine Republic objected to the terms of the treaty and subsequently declared war against the United States on June 2, 1899, seeing the conflict with the United States as a continuation of the fight for independence beginning with the Philippine Revolution in 1896.
-At least 200,000 Filipino civilians died as a result of the war, though some estimates place the death toll as high as a million.
-The war ended on July 2, 1902 with a victory for the United States.
+The Treaty of Paris gave the United States possession of the Philippines after the Spanish American War.
+Not accepting the terms of the treaty, The First Philippine Republic declared war against the United States on June 2, 1899, continuing its fight for independence which had begun with the Philippine Revolution in 1896.
+At least 200,000 Filipino civilians died as a result of the war, with some estimates placing the death toll as high as one million dead.
+The war ended in victory for the United States on July 2, 1902.

 Extent